Andy-xiaokang/my-mkdocs/docs/etc/bugs.md

 unknown for conflict with rectangle, when double click a window, the window will jump to next monitor.

 ## question with github
 * the push record of green block was disappear when push to the remote repository

+when the local git `user.email` (the email address used for the commits ) is not associated with your account. the green block won't appear on the graph .